tamagui/tamagui/README.md

 To do so, run the site, first in development to test if it works entirely at runtime:

 ```
+# Make sure you have run `yarn watch` before you excute this command.

 yarn site
 ```

-You replace _app.tsx to return just your component/use case.
+You replace \_app.tsx to return just your component/use case.
 If it looks good, try running again with the compiler on:

 ```
 yarn site:extract